Terminator 2: Judgment Day: Retrospective assessments

 Since its release, Terminator 2: Judgment Day has been assessed as one of the best action, (Note: Attributes to multiple references:) science fiction, (Note: Attributes to multiple references:) and sequel films ever made.
 (Note: Attributes to multiple references:) Terminator 2 and The Terminator are generally considered the standout films in the Terminator franchise, with each taking turns in the top spot.
 (Note: Attributes to multiple references:) Some publications have listed Terminator 2 among the greatest films made.
-In 2025, The Hollywood Reporter listed Terminator 2 as having the best stunts of 1991.

 In 2001 the American Film Institute (AFI) ranked Terminator 2 number 77 on its 100 Years ...
 100 Thrills list, recognizing the "most heart-pounding movies", and the 2003 list of the 100 Best Heroes & Villains ranked the T-800 character as the forty-eighth-best hero.
 The 2005 list of the 100 Best Movie Quotes listed the T-800 dialogue line "Hasta la vista, baby" as the 76th-best quotation, and the 2008 AFI's 10 Top 10 named Terminator 2 as the eighth-best science fiction film.
 To mark Schwarzenegger's 75th birthday in 2022, Variety listed Terminator 2: Judgment Day as the best film in his 46-year career.